Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Put potatoes back into the cooking pot and let them sit on the stove top while you peel the boiled eggs if you haven't already done them.

 Chop the eggs up until the white pieces are very small.
-Chop the potatoes into small bite-sized pieces and add potatoes and chopped eggs to a large mixing bowl.

 In a smaller bowl, mix sweet pickle juice, mayonnaise, sour cream, yellow mustard, salt, pepper, and celery seeds together and pour over the potatoes and eggs while they are still warm.
 I repeat, the eggs and potatoes will absorb the flavors so much better when they're still a bit warm.